diana-hep/oamap/README.md

 Data of interest to just about any analysis can be represented as some combination of the above.
 For instance,

-   * Collections of physics events containing particles containing hits are lists of records of lists of records, etc.
+   * Collections of physics events containing particles containing raw measurements are lists of records of lists of records, etc.
    * Unicode strings are `List(uint8)` where subsequences of bytes are interpreted as characters.
    * Limited-scope pointers are integers representing indexes into some other list.
-This includes what is known as an event list: a filtering of data that does not copy a subset of the original data, allowing for lightweight skims.
+This includes what is known as an event list: a representation of a filtered dataset that names the selected entries, rather than copying them, which is a very lightweight way to represent skims.
    * Nullable/optional types X (the "maybe monad") are `List(X)` with list lengths of 0 or 1, interpreting empty lists as `None`.
    * Lookup tables from X to Y are `List(Record(key=X, value=Y))`, read into a runtime structure optimized for lookup, such as a hashmap.

-PLUR is a scheme to encode any hierarchical data that can be described in terms of the four generators as a set of flat arrays.
-An implementation of PLUR, such as the Python/Numpy implementation in this package, only needs to get these four generators right, as well as their interactions, so there are only on the order of sixteen tests to perform to verify correctness.
+PLUR is a scheme to encode any hierarchical data that can be described by those four generators as a set of flat arrays.
+An implementation of PLUR, such as the Python/Numpy implementation in this package, only needs to get the four generators right, as well as their interactions, so there's on the order of sixteen tests to verify correctness.
 That's why it pays to keep the fundamental set of generators small.

 A PLUR implementation should have